Sophie Coldwell’s steady improvement and terrific performances have marked her down as one of the world’s finest short-course triathletes.

 That victory in Birmingham was all the sweeter as she’d just missed out on a medal when finishing fourth in the individual race two days before.

 Coldwell is originally from Gravesend, Kent but grew up in Keyworth, Nottingham, where she joined Charnwood Athletics Club and Nottingham Leander Swimming Club.
-Coldwell still runs for Charnwood and recorded the fastest time for her leg of the Midlands six-stage road relays in March 2022.
+Coldwell still runs for Charnwood and recorded the fastest time for her leg of the Midlands six-stage road relays in March 2022, and performed well on a National level in April 2023 too.

 Having graduated from Loughborough University in 2017 with a biology degree, she remained in the town to focus on triathlon under coach Adam Elliott.